myildirim6198/HighSpeedZynqHWPlattform/ZynqSOCHSADDA12BHS/README.md

-# High-Speed ADC and DAC Peripheral Module for the Xilinx Zynq Based System-On-Module
+# High-Speed ADC and DAC peripheral module for the Xilinx Zynq Based System-On-Module

 PCB-Project files for the peripheral High Speed ADC and DAC Aqcuisition board